The Dos and Don'ts of Drain Cleaning

 - Use a plunger

-- Use hot water.
+- Make use of hot water.
 Use hot

 - Utilize natural cleaners